By: Dave Chan and John Cunneen

 An aircraft’s design and safety are like a house of cards.
 If you change one thing or move one piece, it can impact hundreds or thousands of other things.
 A spreadsheet is ineffective at recording all the changes and incapable of providing an impact and root cause analysis.
 The right digital tools allow this information to be stored and shared across multiple locations, as aerospace maintenance and repairs likely won’t occur in one single location.

-Accessing correct information is critical as 70-80 percent of the cost of ownership of an aircraft is in the maintenance burden.
-By reducing or optimizing maintenance in any capacity, this lessens the burden while increasing aircraft availability.
+Accessing correct information is critical as 70 to 80 percent of the cost of ownership of an aircraft is in the maintenance burden.
+Reducing or optimizing maintenance in any capacity lessens the burden while increasing aircraft availability.
 In fact, maintenance has become such a major, long-term investment that manufacturers are starting to make maintenance part of the acquisition package and finding not only an additional revenue stream but gaining access to data they can use for future design and development.

-Aerospace systems are becoming more and more complex and the identification of all the risks become increasingly important.
+Aerospace systems are becoming more complex and the identification of all the risks becomes increasingly important.
 Manual processes are becoming obsolete as the challenge to manage and trace the relationships among millions of components becomes impractical outside of a model-based system engineering environment.

 Managing the airworthiness process within the digital thread gives maintainers the capability needed to assist the process in verification and validation to ensure safety and reliability, such as: